tapunict/System-Stats-By-Keylogger/README.md

 - For Logged Text:
     + Sentiment analysis :chart_with_upwards_trend:
 - For Metadata:
-    + The ranking of the most used apps :mag:
+    + The ranking of the most used apps for each day :mag:
     + Type of window classification (social, utility, others) :bar_chart:
-    + How much time is spent on each category of windows :eyes:
+    + How much time is spent on each category of windows for each day :eyes:
-    + How much time is spent writing to the PC :clock9:
+    + How much time is spent writing to the PC for each day :clock9:

 ## Structure & Demo